xdrpp/goxdr/cmd/goxdr/goxdr.1.md

 The `XdrTypeName()` method returns a string describing the underlying type as declared in the XDR file, including any `typedef` aliases used.
-Hence, this method can be used to determine which of several `typedef` names have been used to declare the same underlying go type.
-The typename may have a suffice of "*", "?", "<>", or "[]" to indicate pointers, the boolean associated with a pointer, a variable-length array, and a fixed-length array, respectively.
+The string returned may have a suffix of "*", "?", "<>", or "[]" to indicate pointers, the boolean associated with a pointer, a variable-length array, and a fixed-length array, respectively.

 The table below summarizes the (overlapping) interfaces implemented by types passed to `Marshal` functions, where `T` stands for a complete